 - Sew the sides of the folded bag shut.

-- The final product should be a 5 to 5.5in. double-layered fabric bag!
+- The ﬁnal product is your new-to-you 5 to 5.5in. double-layered fabric bag!

 - Spray the final product with another scotch guard layer.